 Boss encounters: Onyxia.

 Onyxia fight is more about the patience than a quick DPS burst.
 All players in the raid have to follow tactics without making mistakes that can cause the party being wiped.
 It takes practice, as Onyxia mechanics are split into different phases where the boss uses various ways to deal damage.
 Mastering every single one of them will be necessary to succeed.
 The hardest job lays down on tanks, as those will have to keep control over the Onyxia that uses fear to keep them away.
 Maintaining aggro in these conditions will be extremely difficult, but not impossible.
 On top of that, the entire raid group will have to cooperate against numerous whelplings in phase 2 of the fight.
-The communication will be the key to avoid the wipe there, as a mistake of one player can be enough to bring everyone down.
+Communication will be the key to avoiding the wipe there, as a mistake of one player can be enough to bring everyone down.

 Even more iconic than Onyxia herself, can only be Ragnaros, the Firelord.
 This incredibly powerful ruler of Fire Elementals resides in Molten Core deep in Blackrock Mountain.
 He wields a massive hammer called Sulfuras.
 This raid for a very long time was the most challenging 40 player instance that reigned this title until the release of the Blackwing Lair.
 Bosses in the Molten Core were dropping the first powerful set parts from Tier 1 and Tier 2, as well as items needed for the creation of legendary weapons like Sulfuras or Thunderfury.